 - Next select your Restore Source - your backup drive.

-Now that you have restored the older version of macOS or Mac OS X you can recover the files you created in the newer version from your Time Machine back up.
-Just click the Time Machine icon in the menu bar and select Enter Time Machine.
-You can now navigate to the most recent backup and the files you want and retrieve them.
+Now that you have restored the older version of macOS or Mac OS X you can recover the files you created since from your separate backup.

-How to downgrade without a Time Machine backup
+How to downgrade MacOS without a Time Machine backup

 If you didn’t make a back up prior to upgrading, it is still possible to downgrade, but it’s a little more complicated.

-One way you can downgrade is with a bootable installer, we describe how below.
+One option is to downgrade using a bootable installer.
 We explain how to create a bootable installer of macOS here.

 If you don’t have the version of Mac OS you need here’s how to get an old version of Mac OS X.